Manchester United F.C. 9–0 Southampton F.C.: Aftermath and reaction

 It was the second time in Premier League history, since the league's inception in 1992, that Manchester United had recorded a 9–0 victory; the first was in March 1995 against Ipswich Town.
-The only other 9–0 scoreline in the league's history also saw Southampton on the losing side, having lost at home to Leicester City in October 2019.
+The next 9–0 scoreline in the league's history also saw Southampton on the losing side, having lost at home to Leicester City in October 2019.
 Among the three wins, this was the only one without any player scoring a hat-trick.
 Excluding Bednarek's own goal, Manchester United had seven players on the score sheet, equalling the record for the most players to have scored for the same team in a single match in Premier League history, set by Chelsea in an 8–0 win over Aston Villa in December 2012.

 The result moved Manchester United level on points with Manchester City at the top of the Premier League table on 44 points, although City's goal difference was still better by five goals, despite United's winning margin; City also had two games in hand; a 2–0 away win over Burnley the following night restored their three-point advantage at the top of the table.
 City and United would finish first and second at the end of the season.

 After the defeat, Jankewitz was subjected to racist abuse on social media, which Southampton passed on to the Hampshire Constabulary.
 Southampton appealed the red card issued to Bednarek, which was subsequently rescinded by The Football Association.
 Southampton also requested that Mike Dean and Lee Mason not officiate their future fixtures.

 In August 2022, the result was equalled by Liverpool's 9–0 win over AFC Bournemouth, the fourth match in Premier League history to be won by such a scoreline.